MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 **Figure 8.
 The Extension Pattern with Sample Service-Specific Extension**

-Figure 8 presents two MEF performance monitoring schemas that represent configuration and result classes for IP services.
-When these schemas are used, the `@type` of `ServicePayloadSpecificAttributes` takes `"urn:mef:lso:spec:legato:ip-performance-monitoring-configuration:v0.0.1:all"` value to indicate which performance specification should be used to interpret a set of service-specific attributes included in the payload.
+Figure 8 presents two MEF performance monitoring schemas that represent configuration and result for IP services.
+When these schemas are used, the `@type` of `ServicePayloadSpecificAttributes` takes value of `"urn:mef:lso:spec:legato:ip-performance-monitoring-configuration:v0.0.1:all"` to indicate which performance specification should be used to interpret a set of service-specific attributes included in the payload.
-Similarly, for `ResultPayload`, the `@type` attribute takes `"urn:mef:lso:spec:legato:ip-performance-monitoring-results:v0.0.1:all"` value which indicates how the resulting performance collection should be interpreted.
+Similarly, for `ResultPayload`, the `@type` attribute takes `"urn:mef:lso:spec:legato:ip-performance-monitoring-results:v0.0.1:all"` value which indicates how the output performance collection should be interpreted.

 ## 5.4.
 Model structure and validation